 With an incline in the use of digital and electronic tools, there is also a higher rate of cybercrime.
 In the case of automobiles, safety systems must be kept in place so that hackers cannot take remote control of your vehicle through the ECUs.
 Driver monitoring systems and vehicle health monitoring systems are other recent developments, especially for commercial vehicles.

 Some devices scan the driver's eyes for signs of abnormal behavior like drunken driving or fatigue and other tools that track engine parameters and usage to predict when the vehicle must be serviced next.
 Similarly, devices that track how a driver uses a car can help them get cheaper insurance policies based on the actual distance driven.

 Telematics and IoT devices help companies like Uber and logistics businesses track their fleet across locations.
 Vehicle tracking, along with GPS technology, can help fleet managers route their vehicles optimally to avoid traffic or deliver the goods in the shortest time.

 Truck platooning is another feature that has picked up relevance recently.
 Here, if several trucks or vehicles are travelling on the same route, only the first truck communicates with the outside world while all the trucks that follow only talk to the first truck, creating a chain of trucks, interspersed in one long line.

 Some of the futuristic trends that will be embedded in automobiles in the future are:

 The future of automation will rely heavily on digital tools and technologies, so now is the right time to upskill yourself in this domain.
-To get professional training in mechanical engineering subjects, check out the master's certification courses offered by Skill-Lync today.
+To get professional training in mechanical engineering subjects, check out the Post Graduation certification courses offered by Skill-Lync today.